 Instead, the reduction atmosphere is created once the pottery is removed from the kiln.
 This is done by placing the pottery with combustibles in an enclosed space.
 As the materials burn, they consume the oxygen in the sealed space.
 This creates carbon monoxide.

 Carbon monoxide wants to return to being carbon dioxide and will seek out oxygen to do so.
 The result is that carbon monoxide draws oxygen out of clay and glaze in the kiln.

-Additionally, glaze and slip that has been applied to the bisque ware may crack during rapid temperature changes.
+Additionally, glaze and slip that have been applied to the bisque ware may crack during rapid temperature changes.
 This leaves the underlying clay body exposed in the cracked areas.
 Carbon circulating in the reduction atmosphere blackens the exposed areas.
-This can result in the distinctive black crack marks that is associated with raku pottery.
+This can result in the distinctive black crack marks that are associated with raku pottery.

-However, these black cracks that are so resonant of raku, are by no means the only raku finish.
+However, these black cracks that are so typical of raku, are by no means the only raku finish.
 There is a huge diversity in the look of raku pottery.
-And this leads me on to the next section….
+This leads me to the next section.

 What is Raku Pottery – Different Types of Modern Raku:

 How the pottery is processed after it is removed from the kiln has a significant effect on its appearance.
 The raku process is notoriously unpredictable.
 The way your pottery ultimately looks will vary from one firing to the next.

 However, there are elements of the process that can be adjusted to create a particular finish.
 These different finishes are generally thought of as being different styles of raku.
 For example, potters might use different slips, glazes, and wax resist.
 They might also adjust the timings of a firing to create a particular finish.

 Here are some of the different methods that can be used to create different styles of raku pottery.